azat-co/fullstack-javascript/chapter1/chapter1.md

 ### String Primitives

-String primitives are sequences of characters inside of single or double quotes; for example, we can define a string primitive simply by using single quote `'`:
+String primitives are sequences of characters inside of single quotes (`'`) or double quotes (`"`); for example, we can define a string primitive simply by using single quotes:

 ```js
 const str = 'React Quickly' // single quotes